 New York state law requires a PIRP course to include 320 minutes (or just a little over five hours) of instruction.

 The NY DMV also requires that certain driving topics be covered in a course, topics such as:

 - Traffic safety

 The required time is the same whether the course is taken in person or online.

 New York PIRP courses are available both in live classrooms and online.
 The classroom version of the course is presented in one or more sessions, and, of course, attendance is mandatory.
 This may be where online proves to be the better choice.
 After all, who has time to squeeze into someone else’s schedule these days?

 An online PIRP course, AKA an “IPRP,” offers the convenience of being available whenever you are and the flexibility of being completed all at once or a piece at a time.
 Moreover, you can log in and out of the course as often as you wish.
 The only restraint is that you must complete the course within 30 days of registration.

 How Does Point Reduction Work with a PIRP Course?

 After successfully completing a PIRP course (in-person or online), two things will happen.

 First, your course provider will notify the DMV of your completion.
-The PIRP school has 10 weeks to provide this information.
-After 10 weeks, you can check your driving record by ordering your driving record online or completing a Request for Driver and/or Vehicle Record Information (MV-15).
-If after 10 weeks the point reduction does not appear, contact your PIRP course provider.
+The PIRP school has ten weeks to provide this information.
+After ten weeks, you can check your driving record by ordering your driving record online or completing a Request for Driver and/or Vehicle Record Information (MV-15).
+If, after ten weeks, the point reduction does not appear, contact your PIRP course provider.
 It is important to note here that the point reduction you earn with a PIRP course only applies to points received in the previous 18 months.